GraemeMalcolm/ai-stuff/instructions/09-translation.md

     >**Tip**: You may need to use the separator bar to adjust the screen area as you work with the **Keys and Endpoint** and **Editor** panes.

-    After pasting the endpoint and key values, the first two lines of code should look similar to this:
+    After pasting the location and key values, the first two lines of code should look similar to this:

     ```PowerShell
     $region="eastus"